 I was always small as a boy.
 I was the smallest boy in my year until the top year of high school.
 I’m probably about average now as a man but the day of one of my contortionist gigs, I felt like a very small man; when I was booked to do a show at a bodybuilding competition.
-Everyone in the building was bulging with muscles.
+Everyone in the building was bulging with muscles especially the women.
 I had an idea for two big fellas at the end of my act to carry me off stage with my legs behind my head.
 They did it but seemed rather uncomfortable and unhappy about it for some reason.
 I cannot imagine why.

 As a children’s entertainer/magician, I thought the gigs would get less weird, but last year, I was booked to do a show at a doctors surgery.
 I assumed it would be closed for people’s appointments.
 I got there, they had a face painter and had done a bit of advertising.
 3 children turned up and so did people for their doctor’s appointments.
 Suddenly I found myself entertaining (?) a half-full room of people needing medical assistance.
 Those who were delighted by me, were the doctors as they would pop out to call their next patient into their rooms.
 The doctors did enjoy my stool sample joke.

 Speaking of which; I registered at a new doctors a few years ago.
 I went to a check-up session with a nurse.
-She typed into the computer some details and took from me a urine sample I had been asked to bring.
+She typed into the computer some details and took a urine sample from me that I had been asked to bring.
 I then said to her “I have brought my stool sample, look!”
 She continued to look at her computer as I repeated: “look, look, my stool sample!”
 As she fixed her gaze to her computer she sternly repeated “I do not need to see that!”

 As I have lowered the tone already, I had a fun few days shooting a TV advert for Easyjet where I had to get in and out of a suitcase in central London.
-See the ad here
+See the video here